satishanil97/reinforcement-learning-agent/README.md

 # reinforcement-learning-agent
 CSE 571 AI Team Project Group 1 - Topic 5: Reinforcement Learning Agent

+The main motivation of this project is to understand the differences in learning performance of three model-free RL algorithms with similar exploitation strategies but varying exploration strategies:

+*Q-learning - an off-policy learning algorithm *Episodic semi-gradient SARSA - an on-policy algorithm *True online SARSA - an on-policy algorithm

+All the experiments are executed in the ‘Pacman domain’ where the Pacman learning agent learns to navigate a maze to obtain food pellets while avoiding deadly ghosts.

 Relevant Parts of code:

 pacman.py -> runGames: runs pacman world agents for specified number of runs